warhmk/Tableau-project/README.md

 This is a Data Visualisation university project.
 Using Tableau to create the interactive visualisations.
-Link to the website: https://warhmk.github.io/assignment2/
+Link to the webpage: https://warmhmk.github.io/Tableau-project/